EMERALD0874/PD2-Stealth-Recreation/README.md

 OVERKILL Software - The creators of PAYDAY 2.
 HUD inspiration/elements, Dallas voice lines, guard voice lines, and some pager sound effects.

 ## Missing Files
-Assets/Mixamo/Ch15_nonPBR.fbx - Can be downloaded from Mixamo.
+Assets/Mixamo/Ch15_nonPBR.fbx - Can be downloaded from Mixamo (Swat Guy).
 Not included due to large file size.